Tin Man (Star Trek: The Next Generation): Plot

 The Enterprise brings aboard the Betazoid Federation emissary Tam Elbrun (Harry Groener), and takes him to a distant star system.
 Elbrun, whom Deanna Troi (Marina Sirtis) previously knew when he was a mental patient, has a history of mental instability due to his overpoweringly strong telepathic capabilities, but his unique skills are used for first contact situations with alien life.
-However, some of the crew, including William Riker, mistrust him, due to an incident during another first contact situation he was involved in, with another Federation ship.
+However, some of the crew, including William Riker, mistrust him, due to an incident during another first contact situation in which he was involved with another Federation ship.
 A misunderstanding broke out that led to the deaths of 47 Starfleet personnel, including two of Riker's friends from his Starfleet Academy class and the ship's captain.
 On this particular mission, Elbrun's abilities are needed to try to coax a giant sentient spaceship, codenamed "Tin Man", away from a star that is about to go supernova.
 It also comes to light that the star is in a Romulan-claimed area of space, and that this is a race to claim the ship.
 Elbrun finds it impossible to filter out the thoughts of the Enterprise crew.
 Elbrun finds solace in developing a friendship with Lt.
 Commander Data (Brent Spiner), by whom Elbrun is initially puzzled, finding what he calls "absence of mind"; Data, being an artificial lifeform, has no organic mind to be read.